-- In May 2016, a cross-sectional snap programmatic survey was conducted among District health authorities using a standardized questionnaire. - The survey captured current availability of VL monitoring, use and
+- In May 2016, a cross-sectional snap programmatic survey was conducted among District health authorities using a standardized questionnaire. - The survey captured current availability of VL monitoring,

-- None of the districts implementing VL had standard operating procedures which provide guidance on who can interpret VL results and initiate switch to second line regimens. - No district (0%) indicated health care workers are "confident at interpretation of VL results". - 4.
+- None of the districts implementing VL had standard operating procedures which states who can interpret VL results and initiate switch to second line regimens. - No district (0%) indicated health care workers are "confident at - 4.
 VL targets: only 18% (4/22) districts and 33% (1/3) of the labs surveyed were aware of their annual viral load target.

-5. VL cost: All districts conducting VL reported the test being offered at no cost to the client where available.
+5. VL cost: All districts conducting VL reported the test being offered at no cost to the client functionality of equipment, human resource capacity and existing bottlenecks in 22 purposively sampled districts serving over 530 health facilities (Figure 1).